-The audit of Centre's 2011 year-end will be completed by a team of audit professionals.
-This team is composed of senior personnel from the Office of the Auditor General of Canada who are involved in the planning, coordination, and direction of the audit and staff members who perform detailed procedures during our on-site visits.
+The audit of the Centre's 2012 year-end will be completed by a team of audit professionals.
+This team is composed of senior personnel from Office of the Auditor General of Canada who are involved in the planning, coordination, and direction of the audit and staff members who perform detailed procedures during our on-site visits.
 The Auditor General of Canada is consulted by the audit team on sensitive, complex, and/or difficult issues.

-The Audit Principal is responsible for audit quality and provides assurance to the Assistant Auditor General that the audit engagement is carried out in compliance with Office policies, professional standards, and the Office's Quality Management System.
+The Audit Principal is responsible for audit quality and provides assurance to the Assistant Auditor General that the audit engagement is carried out in compliance with Office policies, professional standards, and the Office's System of Quality Control.